Raimonds Bergmanis: Strongman

+Television career

 After the end of his career, Bergmanis worked in Latvian television and presented a number of programs including "Happy Family" and "The Royal Jokes Tournament" and was commentator for the Latvian Strongman Championships.
 He was elected as a president of the Latvian Olympic club, and had previously been a board member and vice president.
 In March 2013, he was elected one of the vice presidents of the Latvian Olympic Committee.

 Political career

 In 2013 he was elected as one of the vice presidents of the Latvian Olympic Committee.
 He has worked in the Latvian National Armed Forces.

 Bergmanis is a member of the Latvian Green Party, part of the Union of Greens and Farmers political alliance.
 He was elected to the Latvian parliament in 2014.
 He became minister of defense in 2015 after his predecessor Raimonds Vējonis was elected President of Latvia.